openvinotoolkit/model_server/docs/python_support/reference.md

 |`FP64`         | `d`              |

-The same mapping is applied the other way around during response serialization.
+The same mapping is applied the other way around when creating `Tensor` from another Python object in `execute` method.

+`Tensor` object always holds both values in `Tensor.datatype` and `Tensor.data.format` attributes so they can be used in deserialization and serialization, but also in another node in the graph.

 In some cases, users may work with more complex types that are not listed above and model server also allows that.

 #### Custom types